FOSS4GAcademy/GST104FOSS4GLabs/Module 4 Lab/QGIS 2.8 and Inkscape 0.91/Module 4 Lab.md

 In this task, you will export the map in two parts: one part for the base map, and one part for the proportional symbols.
 The reason two exports are required is the raster hillshade and the transparency effects of the vector layers cannot be exported to PDF as a vector file; to maintain these effects, the export must first be rasterized, which prevents us from getting access to the vector data.
 Therefore, we will export the proportional symbol layers separately as we will want to move and manipulate them.

 1. In QGIS, with the Syria Map project loaded, turn off the visibility of the Refugees and IDPs layer so that only the basemap remains.
-2. Click Project->New Print Composer.
+2. Click Project | New Print Composer.
 3. Title the print composer ‘Syria’ then click OK.
 This will open the Print Composer.
 4. Click Composition tab in the information panel.
 5. Set the following Paper and quality properties on the Composition tab: